jeremiemartinez/jeremiemartinez.github.com/_posts/2015-12-15-custom-lint-rules.md

 > Lint is a static code analysis tool that checks your Android project source files for potential bugs and optimization improvements

 Lint is the one that reminds you when you forgot to call `show()` on your `Toast`.
 It is also the one that makes sure you add a `contentDescription`on your `ImageView` to support accessibility.
-It exists tons of examples like these ones.
+Tons of examples like these ones exist.
 Indeed, Lint can help you on a huge variety of subjects such as: correctness, security, performance, usability, accessibility, internationalization, and so on.

 Lint is easy to use since it can be run on any Android project with a simple Gradle task: `./gradlew lint`.
 It will generate a report about what it found out and classify the issues by category, priority or severity.
 This report should always be monitored since it is a great way to guarantee code quality and prevent some bugs in your app.